3rd Ave Improvements

 What's Happening Now?

-We’re getting ready to make changes to 3rd Ave in downtown and Pioneer Square to make buses more reliable and efficient, and streets safer and more comfortable for people walking, biking, and rolling.
-We’re currently designing many of these changes and expect to start implementing them in this year (2024).
-Now that we've reached 2024 and are poised to begin construction soon, we want to hear from you - please take our pre-construction survey.
-If you have questions about the project or would like a briefing, please contact the project outreach lead.
+We’re making changes to 3rd Ave in Downtown and Pioneer Square to make buses more reliable and efficient, and streets safer and more comfortable for people walking, biking, and rolling.
+As of January 2025, we have begun some of this construction.
+Work to repave Virginia to Pine should begin in Spring 2025.
+If you have not already provided feedback to us regarding this project, we want to hear from you - please take our pre-construction survey.
+If you have questions about the projects or would like a briefing, please contact the project outreach lead.

 King County Metro bus drivers navigate 3rd Ave’s bus only lanes through downtown Seattle